Healthcare Cost and Utilization Project (HCUP)

 Find complete program information on the HCUP-US Web Site.

 Generate your own health care statistics on HCUPnet.

 Select for visual displays of the latest HCUP-based statistics on select topics on HCUP Fast Stats.

 Overview of HCUP

-The HCUP databases are based on the data collection efforts of organizations in participating States that maintain statewide data systems and are Partners with AHRQ.
+The HCUP databases are based on the data collection efforts of data organizations in participating States that have partnered with AHRQ.

 The National (Nationwide) Inpatient Sample (NIS) is the largest publicly available all-payer hospital inpatient care database in the United States.
 Researchers and policymakers use NIS data to identify, track, and analyze trends in health care utilization, access, charges, quality, and outcomes.